tencentyun/intlcloud-documents/product/管理与支持/计费相关(new)/国际站文档/Payment Management/Payment Methods_intl.md

 Tencent Cloud users can use the payment methods module to query, add, delete and set default payment methods.
 ## Payment Methods Page
 ![](https://main.qcloudimg.com/raw/7a2c295e9e60ffb2b2e9a86a16e17dad.png)
-- In payment methods, users can query their existing payment methods, including payment type, account ID, payer name, status, and action.
+- In payment methods, users can query their existing payment methods, including payment type, account ID, payee name, status, and action.
 - Users can only have one default payment method.
 - Users can click "Make Default" to mark it as default payment method.